wikichua/SAP/wiki/Index.md

 1. Mail View Editor - Developer can create mailable using sap:mailer, content team could deploy the layout of the email body in HTML and Text.
 1. Pusher Manager - Web Push Notification, Real Time Messenger
 1. Alert Notification - Not fancy but simple notification like facebook
+1. Snapshot Table Row - Able to let Admin to restore the changed data, or deleted data

 ## <a name="Requirements"></a>Requirements